lebe-dev/config-factory/README.md

 # Config Factory

-Config files generator based on template and profiles.
+Pretty simple config files generator based on templates and profiles.

 ## How to use

 For example - we have task to generate 17 virtual host configurations for nginx.
-Each configuration will proxy some java application on subdomain.
+Each configuration will proxy some java application for specified subdomain.

 Nginx config example: